phonglam3103/msani-readthedocs/docs/source/validation.rst

 ========
 .. _validation:

 Validation of the conformational generation part of MolSanitizer has been conducted based on the two datasets.
-For bioactive pose reproduction, the Platinum Diverse Dataset [1]_, and for enrichment capability of the active compounds, the DUD-E dataset [2]_ were used.
+For bioactive pose reproduction, the Platinum Diverse Dataset [1]_ , and for enrichment capability of the active compounds, the DUDE-Z dataset [2]_ were used.

 Bioactive pose reproduction
 ------------